wso2/docs-is/en/includes/guides/authentication/decentralized-login/sign-in-with-ethereum.md

     ![Sign-In With Ethereum request signing]({{base_path}}/assets/img/guides/idp/siwe-idp/siwe-request-signing.png){: width="300" style="border: 0.3px solid lightgrey;"}

-## Add groups to the connection

-{% include "../../fragments/manage-connection/add-groups.md" %}

-## Delete a connection
+## Configure connection

-{% include "../../fragments/manage-connection/delete-connection.md" %}
+To learn more about other configurations available for the connection, refer to the [add federated login]({{base_path}}/guides/authentication/federated-login) documentation.